-12 ways to lower your home insurance costs
+12 ways you could lower your home insurance costs

 On average, Americans spend about $1300 per year on homeowners insurance.
 However, people in some states like Louisiana and Oklahoma might pay much more because of storms and other conditions.
 Learn how you can lighten the heavy cost of homeowners insurance in a variety of ways.